vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/inspec.md

 The `inspec.yml` file includes some metadata about the profile and any inputs(variables) and dependencies.

-Inputs provide a way for us to provide values to tests without having to update the test to do so.
-For example, we may have an input for a syslog server to check that the correct syslog server for your environment is configured.
+Inputs provide a way to supply values to tests without having to update individual tests with specific values.
+For example, there may be an input for a syslog server to check that the correct syslog server for the environment is configured.
 Inputs can be given as an argument at the cli or in an inputs file that is then provided at the cli as well.
-We recommend using an inputs file because it is easier to manage and provide at the cli.
+It is recommended to use an inputs file because it is easier to manage and provide at the cli.

 ### Dependent Profiles
-In many cases our profiles are really made up of multiple profiles that are included in the same folder structure but can also be pulled in from another location.
+In many cases profiles can be made up of multiple profiles that are included in the same folder structure but can also be pulled in from other locations.

-We do this when a product may have multiple STIGs that we would like to audit together but also separate into its own profile for organizational purposes.
-Another reason to do this is it makes profile reuse easier like with Photon OS which many of our product appliances are based on.
-Instead of maintaining a profile for Photon with each product we can maintain Photon separately and it can be called as a dependency in a product's profile and then provided inputs and tweaked as needed for that specific product.
+Dependent profiles are used when a product may have multiple STIGs that need to be audited together, but can also be separated into its own profile for organizational purposes.
+Another reason to do this is it makes profile reuse easier, such as with Photon OS, which many of our product appliances are based on.
+Instead of maintaining a profile for Photon within each product, Photon can be maintained separately and it can be called as a dependency into a product's profile.
+Photon inputs could then be provided and tweaked as necessary for that specific product.

-If we look at the [vSphere 7 VCSA profile](https://github.com/vmware/dod-compliance-and-automation/tree/master/vsphere/7.0/vcsa/inspec/vmware-vcsa-7.0-stig-baseline) we will see an example of this.
+An example of this can be observed in the [vSphere 7 VCSA profile](https://github.com/vmware/dod-compliance-and-automation/tree/master/vsphere/7.0/vcsa/inspec/vmware-vcsa-7.0-stig-baseline).

-An abbreviated structure for this profile.
+An abbreviated structure for this profile:
 ```
 vmware-vcsa-7.0-stig-baseline
 ├── README.md